Disney Skyliner: Complete Guide to Routes, Wait Times & Tips

 Where the Skyliner Goes

-The Skyliner operates on two lines that connect at Caribbean Beach, which serves as the central hub.
+The Skyliner operates on three lines that meet at Caribbean Beach, which serves as the central hub.

 The Hollywood Studios Line